symbiod/symbiod-features/README.md

 To run natively on dev machine:

-1. Clone repository and go to `give-me-poc-features`
+1. Clone repository and go to `symbiod-features`

 2. Create folder artifacts
 `mkdir artifacts`